cdleon/awesome-terminals/README.md

 - [MacTerm](https://www.macterm.net/) - Powerful replacement for macOS Terminal, supporting 24-bit color, standard graphics protocols and iTerm2 image sequences and color schemes.
 - [Mosh](https://github.com/mobile-shell/mosh) - Mobile Shell.
 - [Termbar](http://termbar.com/) - TermBar puts the command line in your Menubar, allowing you to free up screen space, and use it with convinience.
+- [Terminus](https://github.com/Eugeny/terminus) - A terminal for a more modern age. [https://eugeny.github.io/terminus/](https://eugeny.github.io/terminus/)
 - [Treeterm](http://www.treeterm.com/) - TreeTerm is a combination of a file manager and terminal for the mac.
 - [TotalTerminal](https://totalterminal.binaryage.com/) - A system-wide terminal available on a hot-key.
 TotalTerminal is a plugin for Terminal.app.
 - [Upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.
 - [ZOC](https://www.emtec.com/zoc/index.html) - SSH Client and Terminal Emulator for macOS and Windows

+## Web
+ - [Xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web. [https://xtermjs.org/](https://xtermjs.org/)

 ## Windows
 - [Cmder](https://github.com/cmderdev/cmder) - Lovely console emulator package for Windows.
 - [ConEmu](https://github.com/Maximus5/ConEmu) - Customizable Windows terminal with tabs, splits, quake-style, hotkeys and more.
 - [Console](https://sourceforge.net/projects/console/) - Console is a Windows console window enhancement.
 - [ConsoleZ](https://github.com/cbucher/console) - Windows console window enhancement.
 It is a fork of Console project.
+- [Fluent Terminal](https://github.com/felixse/FluentTerminal) - A Terminal Emulator based on UWP and web technologies.
 - [Hyper](https://github.com/zeit/hyper) - A terminal built on web technologies.
 - [KiTTY](http://kitty.9bis.net/) - Fork from version 0.67 of PuTTY, the best telnet / SSH client in the world.
 - [Mosh](https://github.com/mobile-shell/mosh) - Mobile Shell.
 - [PuTTY](https://www.putty.org/) - SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
+- [Terminus](https://github.com/Eugeny/terminus) - A terminal for a more modern age. [https://eugeny.github.io/terminus/](https://eugeny.github.io/terminus/)
+- [Windows Terminal](https://github.com/microsoft/terminal) -  The new Windows Terminal, and the original Windows console host - all in the same place!
 - [ZOC](https://www.emtec.com/zoc/index.html) - SSH Client and Terminal Emulator for macOS and Windows

 ## Guides